encode/uvicorn/docs/index.md

 This allows you to increase or decrease the number of worker processes on the fly, restart worker processes gracefully, or perform server upgrades without downtime.

-For production deployments we recommend using gunicorn with the uvicorn worker class.
+If you need multiple workers process, for example if your CPU has multiple cores, you can run gunicorn with uvicorn workers as follows:

 ```
 gunicorn example:app -w 4 -k uvicorn.workers.UvicornWorker